sjaehn/BShapr/README.md

 Step 2: Install the development packages for x11, cairo, and lv2 if not done yet.

 Step 3: Building and installing into the default lv2 directory (/usr/lib/lv2/) is easy.
 Simply call:
 ```
 make
-sudo make install
+sudo make install PREFIX=/usr
 ```
 from the directory where you downloaded the repository files.

-For installation into an alternative directory (e.g., /usr/local/lib/lv2), change the variable `INSTALL_DIR` while installing:
+For installation into an alternative directory (e.g., /usr/local/lib/lv2/), change the variable `PREFIX` while installing:

 ```
-sudo make INSTALL_DIR=/usr/local/lib/lv2 install
+sudo make install PREFIX=/usr/local
 ```

 ## Running